 IF FOR SOME REASON THE PROHIBITION ON CLASS ARBITRATIONS SET FORTH IN SUBSECTION 19.3 CANNOT BE ENFORCED, THEN THE AGREEMENT TO ARBITRATE WILL NOT APPLY.

-IF FOR ANY REASON A CLAIM PROCEEDS IN COURT RATHER THAN THROUGH ARBITRATION, YOU AND VERIZON AGREE THAT THERE WILL NOT BE A JURY TRIAL.
+8. IF FOR ANY REASON A CLAIM PROCEEDS IN COURT RATHER THAN THROUGH ARBITRATION, YOU AND VERIZON AGREE THAT THERE WILL NOT BE A JURY TRIAL.
 YOU AND VERIZON UNCONDITIONALLY WAIVE ANY RIGHT TO TRIAL BY JURY IN ANY ACTION, PROCEEDING OR COUNTERCLAIM ARISING OUT OF OR RELATING TO THIS AGREEMENT IN ANY WAY.
 IN THE EVENT OF LITIGATION, THIS PARAGRAPH MAY BE FILED TO SHOW A WRITTEN CONSENT TO A TRIAL BY THE COURT.

-\\\\\\\\\\\\\

 GENERAL PROVISIONS.

-18.1 All obligations of the parties under this Agreement which by their nature would continue beyond the termination of this Agreement, including without limitation those relating to Limitation of Liability and Indemnification, shall survive such termination.
-18.2 Verizon will not be liable for delays, damages or failures in performance due to causes beyond its reasonable control, including but not limited to, acts of a governmental body, acts of God, acts of third parties, fires, floods, strikes, work slow-downs or other labor-related activity, or an inability to obtain necessary equipment or services.
-18.3 You may not assign or otherwise transfer this Agreement, or your rights or obligations under it, in whole or in part, to any other person.
+20.1 All obligations of the parties under this Agreement which by their nature would continue beyond the termination of this Agreement, including without limitation those relating to Limitation of Liability and Indemnification, shall survive such termination.
+20.2 Verizon will not be liable for delays, damages or failures in performance due to causes beyond its reasonable control, including but not limited to, acts of a governmental body, acts of God, acts of third parties, fires, floods, strikes, work slow-downs or other labor-related activity, or an inability to obtain necessary equipment or services.
+20.3 You may not assign or otherwise transfer this Agreement, or your rights or obligations under it, in whole or in part, to any other person.
 Any attempt to do so shall be void.
 We may freely assign all or any part of this Agreement with or without notice and you agree to make all subsequent payments as directed.

+20.4 Except as otherwise required by law, you and Verizon agree that the Federal Arbitration Act and the substantive laws of the state of the customer’s billing address, without reference to its principles of conflicts of laws, will be applied to govern, construe and enforce all of the rights and duties of the parties arising from or relating in any way to the subject matter of this Agreement.
+UNLESS YOU AND VERIZON AGREE OTHERWISE, YOU AND VERIZON CONSENT TO THE EXCLUSIVE PERSONAL JURISDICTION OF AND VENUE IN AN ARBITRATION OR SMALL CLAIMS COURT LOCATED IN THE COUNTY OF THE CUSTOMER’S BILLING ADDRESS FOR ANY SUITS OR CAUSES OF ACTION CONNECTED IN ANY WAY, DIRECTLY OR INDIRECTLY, TO THE SUBJECT MATTER OF THIS AGREEMENT OR TO THE SERVICE.
+Except as otherwise required by law, including state laws relating to consumer transactions, any cause of action or claim you may have with respect to the Service must be commenced within one (1) year after the claim or cause of action arises or such claim or cause of action is barred.

-18.5 Verizon's failure at any time to insist upon strict compliance with any of the provisions of this Agreement shall not be construed to be a waiver of such terms in the future.
+20.5 Verizon's failure at any time to insist upon strict compliance with any of the provisions of this Agreement shall not be construed to be a waiver of such terms in the future.
 If any provision of this Agreement is determined to be invalid, illegal or unenforceable, the remaining provisions of this Agreement shall remain in full force and effect and the unenforceable portion shall be construed as nearly as possible to reflect the original intentions of the parties.
-18.6 This Agreement, including all policies referred to herein and posted on the Website, constitutes the entire agreement between you and Verizon with respect to the subject matter hereto and supersedes any and all prior or contemporaneous agreements whether written or oral.
+20.6 This Agreement, including all policies referred to herein and posted on the Website, constitutes the entire agreement between you and Verizon with respect to the subject matter hereto and supersedes any and all prior or contemporaneous agreements whether written or oral.
 No changes by you to this Agreement shall be effective unless agreed to in a writing signed by an authorized person at Verizon.

-Verizon Affiliates.
-Services in Maryland are provided by Verizon Online - Maryland LLC.
-Services in Pennsylvania are provided by Verizon Online Pennsylvania Partnership.

-Version 2.1 March 2011
+Version 2.2 Effective March 15, 20144

 T